 I’m not saying that I won’t still try new things, but as far as stressing myself out in order to be somebody that I am not (at least not yet), it’s time to cut that stuff out.

 You know what I’m good at?
 Cooking meals from scratch and using my instincts and senses to do so.
 I’m also crafty.
 I love decorating average sugar cookies with my creative and funny kids.
 I love making homemade rosemary focaccia.
-I can whip up some pretty stellar brownies.
+I can whip up some pretty stellar coconut oil brownies.
 I created this incredibly delicious stuff that my hubby and I call, “Peanut Butter Spoon Fudge.”
 I can make beautiful and sometimes unique floral arrangements for myself and others, saving us hundreds of dollars a year.
 I can make stories come alive for my kids when I read to them.
 I can design and sew dresses.
-I can serve others with joy.
+I can serve others with joyful hospitality.
 I take very good care of my children.

 I can’t bake a decent pie (unless it’s pumpkin), or make beautiful cookies, but I can do those other things, and I can do them well.

 God created you to do certain things well, too.
 It’s not that we can’t grow, evolve, and learn new things, because we can.
 But I believe that there are also times in which we need to put the other 99 hats on the shelf and just wear one or two for a season.

 That person that you are…be her/him well.
 Love well.
 What you put your hands to, do that well.
 What you love…love well.

 Spare yourself the extra worry this Christmas.
 I’m sure you have plenty to do already.
 Do those things well, and let others do their things well, too.
 The night sky is beautiful when many stars shine together.